yklim9938/vue-dog-form/README.md

 ✔ No more validation schema object, use native html-like validation attributes.

-✔ Works with custom component inputs.
+✔ Works with custom input components.

 ✔ Support custom validation rules and messages.